Ex-Wife Fighting Over Concealed Family Fortune

 - Both parties can support their separate estate plans

-In the event of a divorce, a prenuptial agreement makes what is already an emotional and stressful situation easier to cope with.
+In the event of a divorce, a prenuptial agreement in Los Angeles makes what is already an emotional and stressful situation easier to cope with.
 Because many, if not all, financial matters have already been addressed through the agreement, the length and the expense of a divorce will also be reduced.

 When a Prenuptial Agreement May Not Be Right